danb35/freenas-iocage-caddy/README.md

 #### 1. rc.d script

 This is an original work.
-The centrepiece is a rc.d script (in includes/caddy), which supports default methods such as `service caddy stop` and `service caddy status`, but also includes a modifed `service caddy start` method to support the Caddy V2 executable as well as the following extra commands:
+The centrepiece is an rc.d script (in includes/caddy), which supports default methods such as `service caddy stop` and `service caddy status`, but also includes a modifed `service caddy start` method to support the Caddy V2 executable as well as the following extra commands:

 1. `service caddy reload` - A config reload with zero downtime.
 More info at https://caddyserver.com/docs/command-line#caddy-reload
 2. `service caddy validate` - Check for a valid Caddyfile configuration.
 More info at https://caddyserver.com/docs/command-line#caddy-validate